gagyn/ClimateMonitor/README.md

 ### 2.1.
 Processes

 #### 2.1.1.
 Adding new Device to User account

+Each new device needs to be linked to registered user.
+The diagram below explains the process of adding new device to user's account.

 ![Process schema of adding new device to user account](./docs/Adding_new_device.jpg)